grycap/im/README.md

 ### 1.3.1 FROM PIP

-You only have to call the install command of the pip tool with the IM package.
+**WARNING: In some GNU/Linux distributions (RHEL 6 or equivalents) you must uninstall the packages python-paramiko and python-crypto before installing the IM with pip.**

-**WARNING: In some linux distributions (REL 6 or equivalents) you must unistall the packages python-paramiko and python-crypto before installing the IM with pip.**
+You only have to install the IM package through the pip tool.

 ```
 pip install IM
 ```

 Pip will install all the pre-requisites needed.
 So Ansible  1.4.2 or later will be installed in the system.
 In some cases it will need to have installed the GCC compiler and the python developer libraries ('python-dev' or 'python-devel' packages in main distributions).

 You must also remember to modify the ansible.cfg file setting as specified in the REQUISITES section.

 ### 1.3.2 FROM SOURCE

-Select a proper path where to install the IM service (i.e. /usr/local/im, /opt/im or other).
+Select a proper path where the IM service will be installed (i.e. /usr/local/im, /opt/im or other).
 This path will be called IM_PATH

 ```